-Join Us and Discover More about the Neolithic temples on Gozo.
+Discover More about the Neolithic temples on Gozo.

 Ġgantija, meaning ‘place of the giants’ is the oldest and one of the best-preserved megalithic complexes in Malta.
-Its name comes from the legend that it was built by a giantess, a story that acknowledges the huge dimensions of the two temples that make up this UNESCO World Heritage Site in Xagħra, Gozo.
+Its name comes from the legend that it was built by a giantess, a story that acknowledges the huge dimensions of the Ġgantija temples that make up this UNESCO World Heritage Site in Xagħra, Gozo.

 Similar legends have also given their names to other megalithic structures across Europe such as the ‘Tomba dei Giganti’ in Sardina, ‘Hunebedden’ in the Netherlands and the ‘Barclodiad y Gawres’ in Wales.
 Giants have been a part of mythology, folklore and religion for thousands of years and it’s only logical that they’ve weaved their way into the megalithic era, a time when humungous stones were being quarried, carved and erected long before sophisticated engineering techniques had been developed.

-The south temple at Ġgantija, dating to around 3600 BCE is the oldest of the two and consists of five apses with parts of its outer wall still stretching to a gargantuan height of six metres.
+The south temple at Ġgantija temples dates back to around 3600 BCE is the oldest of the two and consists of five apses with parts of its outer wall still stretching to a gargantuan height of six metres.
 The north temple was built later and has a terminal niche instead of a full apse at its rear.
-Both entrances face southeast, a direction that is common for nearly all the Maltese temples, the main exception being Tal-Qadi near Naxxar which was oriented to the north-east.
+Both entrances face southeast, a direction that is common for nearly all the Maltese temples, the main exception being Tal-Qadi near Naxxar which was oriented to the northeast.
 Iron Age roundhouses in England often faced the south-east, as did many later Roman villas and it’s thought this was for the practical purpose of attracting the most sunlight and warmth.
 Although, there’s the obvious possibility that astronomical alignments played a role, whether for agricultural planning or for ceremony and religion.

-Underneath a threshold stone at the entrance to the south temple, various pottery sherds were excavated along with a bowl containing 158 seashells and the horn of a bull.
-These appear to have been a ritual deposit made when the temple was founded, probably to confer good luck on its construction or on the future of the building.
+Underneath a threshold stone at the entrance to the south Ġgantija temple, various pottery sherds were excavated along with a bowl containing 158 seashells and the horn of a bull.
+These appear to have been ritual deposits made when the temple was founded, probably to confer good luck on its construction or on the future of the building.
 Strangely, for an island-dwelling population, the temple people didn’t eat seafood (Malone et al. 2020, 304) but seashells seem to have been used as jewellery and in burials which adds weight to the idea that the threshold deposit was of symbolic importance.
 Stone spheres lying around the outer wall have been found at other temples as well and it’s thought they were used as rollers to move the huge megalithic blocks into position.
 But, once again, this is not conclusive.

-Cavities cut into the floor have often been referred to as ‘libation holes’ due to the theory that ritual offerings were poured into them on arrival at the temple complex.
+Cavities cut into the floor of the Ġgantija temples have often been referred to as ‘libation holes’ due to the theory that ritual offerings were poured into them on arrival at the temple complex.
 In the Temple Places monograph related to the FRAGSUS Project which took place between 2013 and 2018, it’s speculated that these holes could have been for wooden stakes with animal skulls on top, placed at the entrances as part of a ritual feasting ceremony (Malone et al., 2020, 288).
 The FRAGSUS Project also revealed a spring and fault line at Ġgantija (Malone et al., 2020, 18-20) which offers up the intriguing possibility that these landscape features were important to the temple people when choosing locations for construction.

 References Malone, C., Grima R., McLaughlin, R., Parkinson, E. W., Stoddart, S., & Vella, N., 2020.Temple Places: Excavating cultural sustainability in prehistoric Malta.
 (FRAGSUS: Fragility and Sustainability in the Restricted Island Environments of Malta Volume 2).
 Cambridge: McDonald Institute for Archaeological Research.